nerosink/assignment/README.md

  eg.  http://localhost:8080/healthcheck?eid=104

- send POST to create for /enterprise send DELETE to delete for enterprise send PUT to update for enterpise
+ send POST to create for enterprise  \
+ send DELETE to delete for enterprise \
+ send PUT to update for enterpise \

  open enterprise_openapi.json in https://editor.swagger.io/ to generate commands

+ activity diagram in diagram.PNG